databrary/design/ridir-16/narrative.md

 ### Summary

-Multiple barriers limit the adoption of video data sharing in the developmental and learning sciences.
+Multiple barriers limit the adoption of video and coding data sharing in the developmental and learning sciences.
 With only a few years of operation, the large-scale, next-generation Databrary digital library has overcome many of these barriers, becoming an invaluable research resource for hundreds of developmental scientists.
 The current proposal will enhance Databrary, making it possible for contributors to upload, store, and share the results of human-generated annotations of video segments along with text-based code definitions.
 The data and metadata will accelerate the opportunities for users to reuse and build on the detailed annotations provided by other researchers.